microsoft/ai-developer/Labs/getting-started.md

 ## Utilizing the Split Window Feature

-For convenience, you can open the lab guide in a separate window by selecting the **Split Window** button from the Top right corner.
+For convenience, you can open the lab guide in a separate window by selecting the **Split Window (1)** button from the top right corner.

  ![Use the Split Window Feature](./media/spl.png)

 ## Managing Your Virtual Machine

-Feel free to start, stop, or restart your virtual machine as needed from the **Resources** tab.
+**Start, stop, or restart (2)** your virtual machine from the **Resources (1)** tab.
 Your experience is in your hands!

 ![Manage Your Virtual Machine](./media/res.png)

 ## Lab Validation

-1. After completing the task, hit the **Validate** button under Validation tab integrated within your lab guide.
-If you receive a success message, you can proceed to the next task, if not, carefully read the error message and retry the step, following the instructions in the lab guide.
+1. After completing the task, hit the **Validate** button under the Validation tab integrated into your lab guide.
+You can proceed to the next task if you receive a success message.
+If not, carefully read the error message and retry the step, following the instructions in the lab guide.

    ![Inline Validation](./media/inline-validation.png)